activedocument/activedocument/README.md

 **⚠️ ActiveDocument is currently in alpha**

 ActiveDocument is a Ruby Object Document Mapper (ODM) for NoSQL databases.
-It is analogous to what [ActiveRecord](https://github.com/rails/rails/tree/main/activerecord) provides for SQL databases.
+It is similar but not identical to what Rails' [ActiveRecord](https://github.com/rails/rails/tree/main/activerecord) ORM provides for SQL databases.
+ActiveDocument may be used with [Ruby on Rails](https://rubyonrails.org/), other Ruby frameworks such as [Sinatra](https://sinatrarb.com/) and [Hanami](https://hanamirb.org/), or as a standalone.

 ### Database support